Listening to music while driving or in the passenger seat is one of the best ways to fight off boredom.

 With Bluetooth connectivity being a standard feature in modern vehicles, you can play your well-curated playlist from your phone instead of making do with whatever radio station is within range.
 But what if your music doesn’t play through Bluetooth?

-In general, your music may not be playing through Bluetooth in your car because Bluetooth doesn’t support streaming.
+Music may not be playing through Bluetooth in your car because Bluetooth doesn’t support streaming.
 It could also be because you need to do a clean reinstall of the music app, like Spotify.
-It’s also possible that you need to clear the Bluetooth shared data or phone cache.
+It’s also possible that you need to clear the Bluetooth shared data or phone cache or devices are not running the current versions of their operating systems.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.